sjhloco/ip_auto_lab/build_fabric/README.md

 ```

 ## Services - Interface Variables
 Interfaces are configured based on the variables specified in the *services_interfaces.yml* file.
-They can be singleor dual-homed with the interface and port-channel number either entered manually or dynamically chosen from a range.
+They can be single or dual-homed with the interface and port-channel number either entered manually or dynamically chosen from a range.

 By default all interfaces are *dual-homed* with an LACP state of 'active'.
 The interface details only need to be defined for the odd numbered switch, configuration for both members for the MLAG pair is automatically generated.\
 The VPC number can not be changed, it will always be the same as the port-channel number.\